 Capsule wardrobes are simply a concept, so hard definitions vary.
 Some people say it's 33 pieces total, for your whole wardrobe.
 Others say shoes and accessories don't count.
 Some people says it's 33 pieces a season (132 garments seems like way more than a capsule wardrobe to me, but I digress...).
 Anyway, the women attracted to creating a capsule tend to like rules and order.
 They feel bad when they can't get the capsule thing exactly right.
 This negates the entire purpose of a capsule wardrobe.
 It's supposed to make getting dressed easier, not harder.

 When does a Capsule Wardrobe work?

-As mentioned in the begging of this post, there are several seasons of life that call for a capsule wardrobe.
+As mentioned in the beginning of this post, there are several seasons of life that call for a capsule wardrobe.
 These include

 *A real one, not the one in your head before you order Domino's, Jaquelyn!